ddubin65/RepOrg/Asgt1RO.md

 # Assignment 1: resource domain/genre description {#Asgt1 .task}

+## Rationale {.context}
+The aim of this assignment is to help you relate the topics in our readings and discussions to concrete examples that you can explore in the homework assignments.

+## Before you begin {.prereq}
 In the next assignment, you will select ten (cultural or natural) resources of your choice for analysis and description.
-Before doing so, give some critical thought to the domain and/or genre from which you will select them.
-Write a 1–3 page justification, focusing on the characteristics of the domain or genre that you believe will make our later exercises instructive for you.
+Before doing so, give some
+critical thought to the domain and/or genre from which you will select them.
+Consider characteristics of the domain or genre that you believe will make our later exercises instructive for you.
 These characteristics might
 include: